simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_130_javascript-code-examples/javascript-code-examples.md

 **TO BE COMPLETED**
 -->

-Custom Javascript patterns
+Custom JavaScript patterns
 --------------------------

-It is **highly recommended** to write your client Javascript code in unique namespaces.
+It is **highly recommended** to write your client JavaScript code in unique namespaces.

 For instance you can use the object name `MyObject` as namespace (among advantages of this pattern you have private functions, per-business object naming unicity, etc.):